 The hot dog roast is included in the rally fee; other meals are not, but food is available on the grounds for your convenience.
 Saturday morning, the Lion’s Club serves a good pancake and sausage breakfast for a reasonable price.
 They also have hamburgers for sale by order at lunch time.
-Saturday night they serve a barbecue dinner if you want it.
+Saturday night they serve dinner if you want to purchase it.
 We have always left food to your discretion.
 We don’t charge you for it in advance.
 You can bring your own and cook at your campsite, go to a restaurant in town, or buy it from the Lion’s Club.

 On Saturday we have several events.
 You can do an observation ride if you wish.
 We will give you a route to ride and some questions to answer regarding the sights you see along the way.
 You buy the observation run form with all the money going out as prizes to the winners.
 The more people who participate, the more money you can win.
 The point of course, is to have a nice ride.
 The observation run will be about 150 miles long.